jbock-java/jbock/README.md

 }
 ````

-The remaining tokens after the escape sequence `--` are treated as positional:
+The remaining tokens after the escape sequence `--` are treated as positional parameters:

 ````java
 String[] argv = { "--", "-q" };